-"Closed Loop Testing" means a virtual environment that does take the actions of the elementin-the loop into account.
+"Closed Loop Testing" means a virtual environment that does take the actions of the element-in-the loop into account.
 Simulated objects respond to the actions of the system (e.g. system interacting with a traffic model).

-"Concrete Scenarios": Concrete scenarios are established by selecting specific values for each element.
+"Concrete Scenarios": [A scenario depicted with explicit parameters values, describing physical attributes.]
+Concrete scenarios are established by selecting specific values for each element.
 This step ensures that a specific test scenario is reproducible.
 In addition, for each logical scenario with continuous ranges, any number of concrete scenarios can be developed, helping to ensure a vehicle is exposed to a wide variety of situations.